LGA-dev/fcc-and-tutorial-projects/README.md

-# JavaScript Projects
+# Tutorial Projects

-> A repository containing all Javascript projects I've done from various sources (listed below).
+> A repository containing all the tutorial projects I've done from various sources (listed below).

 ## Udemy & others